-- a.
+a.
 Responsibility for Service Plan Development.
-Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (select each that applies): - W Registered nurse, licensed to practice in the State - Licensed practical or vocational nurse, acting within the scope of practice under State law - Licensed physician (M.D. or D.O) - Case Manager (qualifications specified in Appendix C-1/C-3) - Case Manager (qualifications not specified in Appendix C-1/C-3).
+Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (select each that applies):

+Registered nurse, licensed to practice in the state Licensed practical or vocational nurse, acting within the scope of practice under state law Licensed physician (M.D. or D.O) Case Manager (qualifications specified in Appendix C-1/C-3) Case Manager (qualifications not specified in Appendix C-1/C-3).
+Specify qualifications: Social Worker Specify qualifications: Other Specify the individuals and their qualifications:
-Specify qualifications:

-Social Worker

-Specify qualifications: